Closing South Korea’s dog meat farms

 Jean Chung/For HSI

-South Korea is the only known country in the world where dogs are routinely and intensively farmed for human consumption.
-Up to a million dogs are kept in thousands of facilities, left exposed to the elements in small, barren, filthy cages and given little food.
-Many suffer from disease and malnutrition and all are subjected to terrible, daily neglect.
-The methods used to kill the dogs are brutal—electrocution is most common.
-They are slaughtered in full view of other dogs, and their final moments are painful and terrifying.
+South Korea is the only known country in the world where dogs are intensively farmed for human consumption.
+Over 500,000 dogs are confined in thousands of dog meat farms across the country, exposed to the elements in small, barren, filthy cages, with minimal food and water.
+Many suffer from disease and malnutrition, and all endure severe daily neglect.
+The methods used to kill these dogs are brutal, with electrocution being the most common.
+They are slaughtered in full view of other dogs, making their final moments both painful and terrifying.

 Rescues

-Farm closure one took place in January 2015; HSI managed the rescue of the farmer’s 23 dogs, closed his dog farming operation and supported his switch to a full-scale blueberry farm.
+Farm closure 1: January 2015 was HSI’s first farm closure where 23 dogs were rescued, the farm closed and HSI supported the farmer switching to blueberry farming.
 All 23 dogs were flown to the United States, divided among five Washington D.C. area shelters, and have been adopted into loving homes as family pets.
 Many of them act as ambassadors for our campaign.

-Farm closure four was in December 2015, rescuing 27 dogs and puppies from a small “starter” dog meat farm in South Korea.
+Farm closure four In December 2015, HSI rescued 27 dogs and puppies from a small “starter” dog meat farm in South Korea.
 The dogs were flown to the United States and divided among five area shelters for care and adoption.

 Farm closure five: This was a rescue conducted in two parts, in total rescuing 267 dogs.
 Part one took place in February 2016, rescuing 50 dogs from a dog meat farm in Wonju; part two took place in April 2016, rescuing the remaining 217 dogs.
 The dogs from this farm are a mixture of breeds including Husky, Labrador, Golden Retriever, Mastiff and Jindo mixes.